hackclub/sinerider/README.md

 Unfortunately, SineRider disappeared from the internet shortly after release when every major browser deprecated the NPAPI plugin structure, killing the Unity Web Player and SineRider with it.
 The game was lost to time, and the world was a worse place for it.
 That is, until a team of talented teenagers at Hack Club decided to resurrect it.

 ## Where do I come in?

 First of all, you can play SineRider, and share it with your friends.
-We need your help spreading the word about this free-forever indie game with a $0 advertising budget, no game can have any impact on the world without being played.
-You might be surprised by how fun it is!
+We need your help spreading the word about this free-forever indie game with a $0 advertising budget.

 If you're both a code _and_ math nerd, you can contribute to SineRider directly!
 There's a reason it's open-source and written in 100% vanilla JavaScript.
 We need volunteer artists, writers, programmers, and puzzle designers.
 And, if you're a smart teenager who wants to change education for the better, you should come join [Hack Club](https://hackclub.com)!

 ## How do I run the game locally for development and debugging purposes?

 There are a few ways to run SineRider locally.

 First off, you need to download the code.
 Make sure you have [Git](https://git-scm.com/) installed, and run `git clone https://github.com/hackclub/sinerider.git` in your terminal.
 Then, start the game!